fortinet/fortigate-autoscale/README.md

 # FortiGate Autoscale
-A collection of **Node.js** modules and cloud-specific templates which support basic autoscale functionality for groups of FortiGate VM instances on various cloud platforms.
+A collection of **Node.js** modules and cloud-specific templates which support autoscale functionality for groups of FortiGate-VM instances on various cloud platforms.

+This project contains the code and templates for the **Amazon AWS** and **Microsoft Azure** autoscale deployments.
+For autoscale on **AliCloud** see the [alicloud-autoscale](https://github.com/fortinet/alicloud-autoscale/) repository.

 This project is organized in separate node modules:

  * [fortigate-autoscale/core](core) contains the core logic and provides an interface which can be extended to deal with the differences in cloud platform APIs.
  * [fortigate-autoscale/azure](azure) contains an implementation for the **Microsoft Azure** platform API and **Cosmos DB** storage backend.
  * [fortigate-autoscale/aws](aws) contains an implementation for the **AWS SDK** platform API with a **Dynamo DB** storage backend.

 The project also contains a deployment script which can generate packages for each cloud service's *serverless* implementation.

 ## Supported Platforms
-This project supports autoscaling for the cloud platforms listed below.
-The version tag in parentheses refers to the autoscale module version included in this project.
+This project supports autoscaling for the cloud platforms listed below:

-  * Amazon AWS Lambda (1.0.0)
+* Amazon AWS
-  * Microsoft Azure (1.0.0)
+* Microsoft Azure

+The current GA release is version 1.0.x.
+Version 2.0.0-beta includes the hybrid licensing feature and has been released as a preview.

 ## Deployment Packages
 To generate local deployment packages:

-  1. Clone this project.
+  1. From the [project release page](https://github.com/fortinet/fortigate-autoscale/releases), download the source code (.zip or .tar.gz) for the version you wish to install.
+  2. Extract the source code.
   2. Run `npm run build` at the project root directory.

 Deployment packages as well as source code will be available in the **dist** directory.